Nicholas U. Mayall: 120-inch (3.0 m) telescope

 During World War II Mayall became an important influence on Lick Observatory's future.
 Ever since 1931, when he had returned to Lick and Berkeley after serving two years as an assistant at Mount Wilson, he had felt strongly that Mount Hamilton required a larger telescope.
 The astronomers at Lick were proud of their ability to achieve important results with Lick's small 36 in Crossley reflector.
 Its diminutive size first became apparent in 1908, when Mount Wilson's 60 in telescope saw first light.
 This was accentuated by the opening of the 72 in Dominion Astrophysical Observatory in 1917, and Mount Wilson's even larger 100 in Hooker telescope in 1919.
 Mayall was adept at working with the small Crossley, but understood that it could never really stand up to a competing telescope that collected nine times the amount of light.
 This was only going to get worse when the 200 in Hale Telescope was completed at Palomar Observatory.
 Mayall and other young faculty at Lick thought that the older faculty such as Moore and Wright were too committed to the small telescopes and should have tried harder to obtain a larger reflector.

 Unknown to Mayall, Lick observatory director William H. Wright and his predecessor, Robert G. Aitken, had both tried in secret to raise money for a larger reflector to replace the 36 in Crossley Reflector.
 They tried both private sources as well as trying to get Robert Gordon Sproul, the University of California President, to provide for one in the budget.
 Despite multiple attempts, they continued to fail, primarily due to the Great Depression.
-However, in 1942, Sproul asked Paul W. Merrill from Mt.
-Wilson to succeed Wright, but was turned down.
+However, in 1942, Sproul asked Paul W. Merrill from Mount Wilson to succeed Wright, but was turned down.
 Agitated by the refusal, Sproul changed his stance and told the regents that they had to find a way to raise money for a new telescope once the war ended.
 At about this time, Sproul promised or secretly appointed C. Donald Shane as director of Lick, to take over when the war ended.